dimakievua/python-restapi-connexion/README.md

 Build image:
 $ docker build -t restapi:latest .

+By default image will be build with ENV=dev to install nore packages.
+For production please use env=prod
+$ docker build -t restapi:latest --build-args env=prod .

 After the build completes, we can run the container:
 $ docker run -d -p 5000:5000 restapi

 nose extends the unittest framework.
 It is not built-in like unittest, that’s why you should install it:
-$ pip install nose app
+$ pip install nose swagger-tester

 Together with the nose package and nosetests script will be installed on your machine, used to discover and run tests.
 $ nosetests -v